Popular TV Series That Are Ending In 2019-2020

 1. Criminal Minds

 One of the saddest final season announcements came on Thursday, January 10 when CBS announced that they had renewed Criminal Minds for a fifteenth season, but it would be the last one.
 The network also tweeted: “Next, get ready for a momentous ride: Season 15 will be our epic final season.”
 To break fans’ hearts even more, CBS also confirmed that season 15 would only feature 10 episodes which is down from 15 in season 14 and for the first 13 episodes the series featured 20-26 episodes per season.
 “It is the quintessential CBS hit.
 We are so proud to have aired it,” said Amy Reisenbach, CBS’ EVP current programs.“It speaks to everything we do best, which is air quality television.
 It’s been successful not only on air but online, in syndication, internationally for ABC (Studios).”
-The final season of Criminal Minds consisting of only 10 episodes should begin airing in September 2019 and conclude shortly before the end of the year.
+The final season of Criminal Minds consisting of only 10 episodes was delayed until 2020.